sikopet/blog/posts/devops.md

+The opposite of DevOps is despair. -- Gene Kim

 DevOps is a set of techniques to solve the chronic conflict between Development an IT Operations.
 This conflict causes:
 * increased time to market